IBM/kubernetes-driver/docs/user-guide/extracting-outputs.md

 ## Keg

-The keg value can be used to retrieve objects deployed as part of this resource.
-This includes any objects deployed in earlier transitions/operations and the current one.
-Any objects removed in earlier transitions/operations or the current one are not included.
+The keg value can be used to retrieve members deployed as part of this resource.
+This includes any objects/helm releases deployed in earlier transitions/operations and the current one.
+Any members removed in earlier transitions/operations or the current one are not included.

-**Note:** as Helm charts are not objects, they are not in the Keg.
-Currently the driver does not inspect the Helm installation for all of the objects deployed.
+**Note:** objects/helm releases marked with `immediateCleanupOn` are still available in the `keg` during the output extraction and are only removed afterwards.

-**Note:** objects marked with `immediateCleanupOn` are still available in the `keg` during the output extraction and are only removed afterwards.
+### Objects

-Each object is retrievable by it's apiVersion (sometimes referred to as group), kind, name and namespace (if not a cluster wide type).
+Each object deployed directly (so without Helm) is retrievable by it's apiVersion (sometimes referred to as group), kind, name and namespace (if not a cluster wide type).
 For example, if in our `my-deployment.yaml` file we have deployed the following:

 ```yaml
 apiVersion: apps/v1